James Morris (bass-baritone)

 James Morris was born in Baltimore, Maryland, where he studied voice with Rosa Ponselle and at the Peabody Conservatory.
 He attended the University of Maryland and also studied at the Academy of Vocal Arts in Philadelphia, Pennsylvania.
 He made his debut with the Baltimore Opera in 1967, as "Crespel" in Jacques Offenbach's The Tales of Hoffmann, which starred Beverly Sills and Norman Treigle.

 He first appeared in New York City at the Metropolitan Opera, in January 1971, as The King in Verdi's Aïda.
-He went on to establish himself as one of the most versatile male opera singers in the world, performing a repertoire ranging from Mozart through Verdi and Wagner to Benjamin Britten.
+He went on to perform a repertoire ranging from Mozart through Verdi and Wagner to Benjamin Britten.

-But of all the parts he has sung, Wotan arguably remains his signature role.
-He was considered one of the best Wotans in the world during his heyday.
-In January 2008, on his 61st birthday, he reprised that role in a production of Die Walküre at the Metropolitan Opera, the theater with which he is most closely associated.
+In January 2008, he reprised the role of Wotan in a production of Die Walküre at the Metropolitan Opera, the theater with which he is most closely associated.
 In 2009, alongside Deborah Voigt, he also returned there to sing "Scarpia" in Puccini's Tosca.

-In addition to his imposing, well-trained voice and fine acting and musicianship, Morris, at 6 feet, 5 inches in height, had the physical stature to perform the heroic Wagnerian roles convincingly.
-His interpretations can be heard on a number of recordings that were made at the peak of his career.
+His interpretations can be heard on a number of recordings.
 He lives in Warren Township, New Jersey with his wife, mezzo-soprano Susan Quittmeyer, and their twins, Jennifer and Daniel.
 He also has a daughter, Heather.

-As of August 2015, Morris serves on the faculty of the Manhattan School of Music.
+As of August 2015, Morris is a faculty member at the Manhattan School of Music.